HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 You just need to drag them in a score group and to graphically position them while listening to the result as your work progresses:

-All the possibilities seen above may be combined with the musical libraries.
+All the possibilities explained above may be combined with the music libraries.

-If you have read all these pages, you have now a quite precise outline of what Pizzicato helps you to do in music.
+If you have read all these pages, you have now a quite precise outline on how Pizzicato can help you to create music.

-It is not accidental.
-It is the result of 13 years invested in research and development of tools adapted to the needs of musicians, for both beginners and professionals.
+It is not incidental.
+It is the result of 18 years invested in research and development of tools adapted to the needs of musicians, for both beginners and professionals.

 It is a lot of musical power at your fingertips.